Niiok/niiok.github.io/opengl_1.md

  uniform contirbute in same values to several vertex shaders (like transform matrix).

 - Uniform can exist in all kind of shaders.

--Uniform in shaders are always constant and cannot be assigned by shader.
+- Uniform in shaders are always constant and cannot be assigned by shader.
 - uniform may disappear after compile if none of shader use that uniform.
 - variable names are case-sensitive.

 1. Default block